juzer-hakimji/DockerDemo/README.md

 For further details please visit https://juzerhakimji.in/run-dotnet-core-angular-app-in-docker-container

-Also please check out this free <a href="https://www.bidathlete.com">cricket auction software</a> for players participating in sports tournaments and also share with others Thanks.
+Also please check out this <a href="https://www.bidathlete.com">cricket auction software</a> for players participating in sports tournaments and also share with others Thanks.